melektron/el_std_cpp/include/el/msglink/networking_architecture.md

 > ### Note
 > The ```el::msglink::multi_connection_server``` is made for multiple ```el::msglink::client```s to connect to it.
 Even though the server-side link is not persistent, the client still only has one global link instance which behaves as described in the single-connection example.
 So when a client looses connection to a multi connection server, it still keeps and re-activates it's subscriptions just as expected.

-In the future it might be possible to add support for some sort of session identifier to the msglink authentication procedure that the client (which then has a persistent link) remembers after the initial connect.
+In the future it might be possible to add support for some sort of session identifier to the msglink authentication procedure that the client (which has a persistent link) remembers after the initial connect.
 When the multi connection server detects a connection loss without the connection being properly closed beforehand, it can keep it's link instance alive and reconnects it to the next new connection that authenticates with the same session identifier.